snarfed/illacceptnothing/README.md

-# illacceptnothing
+# illacceptbasicallynothing
-The project where all pull requests are refused.
+The project where almost all pull requests are refused.